Skip to main content

 Project “MicroStimulus – The ecological role of microbial-based plant biostimulants in the resident rhizosphere microbiome from degraded agricultural and forest soils”

-With this research, Sara Peixoto wants to understand the ecological effect of applying biostimulants in the recovery of degraded soils and whether these products can support the functional recovery of soils affected by intensive agricultural use and forest fires.
-To this end, she will analyze the role that different formulations of biostimulants based on microorganisms play in the communities of microorganisms that are naturally present in the soil (soil microbiome), specifically in the area where the soil and plant roots come into contact (the rhizosphere).
+With this research, Sara Peixoto wants to understand the ecological effect of applying biostimulants to the recovery of degraded soils and to see whether these products can support the functional recovery of soils affected by intensive agricultural use and forest fires.
+To this end, she will analyze the role that different formulations of microorganism-based biostimulants play in the communities of microorganisms that are naturally present in the soil (soil microbiome), specifically in the area where the soil and plant roots come into contact (the rhizosphere).

-In general, biostimulants facilitate the availability of nutrients in the soil (for example, they help to fix nitrogen or make phosphorus soluble), improving its fertility and the favorable conditions for plant growth and productivity, as well as their tolerance to environmental pressures.
+In general, biostimulants facilitate the availability of nutrients in the soil (they help, for example, to fix nitrogen or make phosphorus soluble), improving its fertility and conditions favorable to plant growth and productivity, as well as their tolerance to environmental pressures.